Creative0708/wlmath/README.md

 ### 1st of October, 2025 update:
 As funding has not been recieved yet, proper deployment will be delayed to mid-october when clubs recieve SAC funding.

+### 19th of November, 2025 update:
+A domain and hosting provider will be secured by the end of the week.
 ## setup

 ```